gilmandelbaum/analysis-pipeline-for-photometry_ex/Nb_6x_combine_periods_of_interest/README.md

 # Notebook 6:
 adds combination of periods together from notebook 5.

 input: notebook 5.

 output: same structure as notebook 5 but with an added period combining periods.

+can be a list of notebook 6s.
+(Does not have to be in order).

 **How notebook 6s work:**